trentbellinger/HousingMarketArticle/README.md

-We analyze different trends in teh US housing market.
+We analyze different trends in the US housing market.